 Are you experiencing any challenges with your garage door?
-The cables might be broken.
+The garage door cables might be broken.
 Your garage door cables play an essential role in the smooth operation of your garage door.
 They are typically attached to the base of the garage door at the drums.
-The cables help to hold the door’s weight, while the spring helps lower and raise the garage door.
+The cables help to hold the garage door’s weight, while the garage door spring helps lower and raise the garage door.
 You may need a garage door cable replacement if any of the following occur:

 - The garage door cable is broken or has snapped.